Walidcorloene/DeepAnalyzerImages/README.md

 ### 🧑‍💻: About Us :
 - :telescope: We are Studying Data & AI and contributing for building a image analyzer of LinkedIn profile pictures.

-- Business Coach : Jean-Charles TASSAN
+- At the origin of the idea and our Business Coach : Jean-Charles TASSAN
-- Technical Coach : Théo GIGANT
+- Our Technical Coach : Théo GIGANT

 # DeepAnalyzer